MelonMarauda/Quests/README.md

 coords: true
 ```

-### Modifiers
+### Effect Modifiers
 Modifiers allow you to define effects players must be under to complete objectives on the scroll.
 For example you can add modifiers to say that a player must have slow falling and blindness to complete the objectives.
-To do this you do not need to set a configuration option but instead just add it as the second line on the scroll as seen below.
+To do this you do not need to set a configuration option but instead just add it as the second or third line on the scroll as seen below.
 **Example:**
 ```yaml
 ring: